SkyflowFoundry/sky_cli/README.md

 ## Configuration

-Before using the CLI, you need to configure it with your Skyflow credentials:
+Before using the CLI, you need to configure it with your Skyflow credentials.

+### For Vault Management Commands

+For commands like `create-vault`, run:

 ```bash
 sky configure